Hu9o73/Video-Games-Industry-Analysis-and-Forecast/README.md

-# Video Games Industry Analysis
+# Video Games Industry Analysis and Forecast
 A project built thanks to the UVic Data Science program